apache/james-project/src/adr/0036-against-use-of-conditional-statements-in-guice-modules.md

  - [S3 native blobStore implementation](https://github.com/linagora/james-project/pull/3099) along side with S3 endpoints
  support as part of Swift removes the need to select the Object Storage implementation.
  - Follow up work needs to be plan concerning `BlobExportMechanismModule` and `TikaMailboxModule::provideTextExtractor`.

+We furthermore need to enable a module choice for LDAP on top of other existing products.
+We should remove LDAP variations for LDAP products.
+Corresponding docker image will be based on their non LDAP version, overriding the `usersrepository.xml` configuration file, be marked as deprecated and eventually removed.